Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 A 24-year-old bodybuilder experienced pruritus and jaundice after using various anabolic steroids for one and a half years.
 In addition to the steroids, he was also consuming herbal products and dietary supplements such as Ma Huang (6% ephedrine), carnitine, and chromium.
 Furthermore, he was drinking alcohol, with an estimated intake of one case of beer per day for the past year.
 Despite stopping all medications and alcohol promptly, he remained jaundiced for a month and experienced worsening nausea and weight loss, prompting him to seek medical attention.

-Upon examination, the patient appeared muscular and physically fit but was deeply jaundiced.
+The doctor noted that the patient looked muscular and physically fit, but showed signs of deep jaundice.
 He had an enlarged liver but no rash, fever, or splenomegaly.
 Laboratory tests revealed a total serum bilirubin level of 53 mg/dL, with only modest elevations in serum aminotransferase and a normal alkaline phosphatase level.
 Tests for hepatitis A, B, and C were negative, and abdominal ultrasound showed no evidence of biliary obstruction.
-Although a liver biopsy was not performed, the patient was treated symptomatically for pruritus with antihistamines, cholestyramine, and ursodiol.
+Although doctors did not perform a liver biopsy, they treated the patient symptomatically for pruritus using antihistamines, cholestyramine, and ursodiol.

 Over time, the patient’s jaundice gradually improved, and his pruritus subsided.
 Six months after the onset of symptoms, he was asymptomatic, had regained most of his weight loss (40 pounds), and his serum bilirubin level had decreased to 1.5 mg/dL, with normal serum enzyme levels.